TheOdinProject/curriculum/git/foundations_git/git_basics.md

 Setting this up leaves you the option to write your commit messages via either the terminal or VS Code.

-This command should set the configuration.
-Type (or copy & paste) this command into your terminal and hit Enter (do include the quotes):
+The following command will set this configuration.
+Type (or copy & paste) this command into your terminal and hit <kbd>Enter</kbd>:
 ~~~bash
 git config --global core.editor "code --wait"
 ~~~